aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-android-via-java/android-via-java-release-notes-2017/aspose-words-for-android-17-2-0-release-notes/_index.md

 C:\Resources\Test.css
 {{< /highlight >}}

-In this scenario "<http://example.com/resources>" alias is used to construct URIs of all resources.
+In this scenario "path_to_resources" alias is used to construct URIs of all resources.

 5.